giacomosirri/nats-on-scaleway-poc/README.md

 Ultimately, the idea is to build a fully cloud-native solution, showing how a modern approach to software development in the cloud can bring scalable, reliable and efficient systems to life.

 # Scenario
 A car manufacturer wants to equip its new vehicle fleet with IoT sensors that calculate the position (GPS), speed, state of charge, and torque of vehicles in real-time.
 The sensors turn on as soon as the vehicle engine starts up, and they turn off when the vehicle gets shut down.

-Each sensor works independently from the others, which means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly.
-For example, a sensor can detect 30 new data point per second, while another only 5 per second.
+Each sensor works independently from the others, which means that the *sampling rate* (i.e., the number of times a signal is produced per second) can vary significantly betweem two sensors.
+For example, a sensor can detect 30 new data points per second, while another only 5 per second.

 The telemetry information detected by the sensors must be gathered into a centralized data storage solution, to allow for real-time analysis and visualization of vehicle status.
 In particular, the software must allow time-series analysis on specific vehicles, as well as aggregation of data coming from different vehicles.

 There are some hard constraints, that the solution must take into consideration:
 - Sensors have small amounts of CPU and memory.
 - Vehicle-to-cloud communication must be secure and resilient.
-- Data manipulation, storage and visualization must happen in the cloud, all in one single European sovereign cloud provider.
+- Data manipulation, storage and visualization must happen in the cloud, all in a single European sovereign cloud provider.
 - The protocol used to send data to the cloud must be lightweight, reliable, and fast.
 - The solution must be scalable, having to potentially collect data from thousands of vehicles at the same time.
 - The solution must use as few cloud resources as possible, in order to minimize cloud footprint and costs.

 # Solution

-## Minimum infrastructure resources
+## Infrastructure resources
+From an infrastructural point of view, the goal is to create a solution that needs as few as resources as possible, in order to limit cloud cost and maintenance.
+NATS client and server aside, we certainly need a computing platform and a database.

+Cloud-native software is all about containers and Kubernetes, so the computing platform decision is a no-brainer.
+Scaleway provides managed Kubernetes clusters under the name of Kubernetes Kapsule.
+When creating a Kubernetes Kapsule cluster, you can choose the node type for your node pool, and set up nodes autoscaling, autohealing and isolation.

+The database

 ### Client-side
-- NATS client
+- NATS client running locally

 ### Server-side
-- NATS server
+- Scaleway NATS account
-- Kubernetes cluster
+- Scaleway Kubernetes Kapsule

 ### Data visualization
-- PostgreSQL managed instance
+- Scaleway Serverless SQL PostgreSQL managed instance
-- Grafana instance
+- Grafana pod running in Kubernetes Kapsule

+### Credentials management
+- Scaleway Secret Manager

 ## Architecture diagram
 ![Architecture diagram](architecture-diagram.png)

 ## Explanation
-The minimum resources presented above are all offered by Scaleway as PaaS (managed) services.
-The additional resources needed (e.g. Secret Manager) are also provided by Scaleway, which means that the constraint on the cloud provider can be respected.
+ are also provided by Scaleway, which means that the constraint on the cloud provider can be respected.

 Scaleway provides NATS accounts (aka servers).
 [NATS](https://github.com/nats-io) (Neural Autonomic Transport System) is a cloud-native, open-source messaging system designed around performance, security and ease of use.
 It has been part of the [CNCF landscape](https://landscape.cncf.io/) as an incubating project since 2018.